Skip to main content Skip to navigation

 Course overview

 Within the first year, you will choose either a disciplinary route or a bespoke pathway, bringing together modules most suited to your interests and strengths.
 You will spend 25-50% of your degree studying modules relating to your chosen route/pathway.
 These modules will give you the knowledge, skills, and expertise to become a leader in an area you are passionate about.
 Our tutors will guide your decision about which route or pathway to choose and will provide support to you throughout the degree.
 As your interests may develop over time, a unique feature of this degree is the ability to adapt your route/pathway further down the line.
+Students on routes who complete 90 credits (CATS) in the route over the course of their degree will graduate with a “B.A.
+(Hons.)
+Liberal Arts With…..” featuring their route title on their degree.

 Liberal Arts at Warwick aims to develop innovative critical thinkers who will be able to confront the global challenges of the past, present, and future.
-As such, we also offer the opportunity of extending your degree by a year either to study abroad or to complete a work placement.
-To give you the time to consider whether these opportunities are right for you, we automatically enrol all of our new students on the three-year course.
-Once you join us, you will have the option to change to a four-year course with an intercalated year of study abroad or work placement in the third year.
-The year spent studying abroad or on work placement is subject to departmental academic requirements.
+We also offer the opportunity of extending your degree by a year either to study abroad or to complete a work placement.
+To give you the time to consider whether these opportunities are right for you, we automatically enrol all our new students on the three-year course.
+Once you join us, you will have the option to change to a four-year course with an intercalated year of study abroad or a work placement in the third year.
+The year spent studying abroad or on a work placement is subject to departmental academic requirements.

 The skills you develop during your degree are as important as the course content.
 You will also have the opportunity to complete co-curricular certificates and short work placements.
 These will help you develop your professional skills, giving you the edge when it comes to your employability.
 You will have the support of our dedicated Employability and Placement Manager who provides one-to-one careers guidance.